landau351/landau351.github.io/_posts/2014-10-21-Bounds-checking-is-important.md

 Eventually I was given a junior programmer to assist me to support/enhance the code base.
 I was explaining to him how the code worked and was running through a routine that was triggered when the clock struck midnight.
 This code performed a roll-forward of the baseline date-time (which is held in UNIX style Seconds format).

-Despite there being the 'time()' and 'mktime()' functions that handle this sort of thing, they used an odd routine that seemed to have been sourced elsewhere.
+Despite there being the `time()` and `mktime()` functions that handle this sort of thing, they used an odd routine that seemed to have been sourced elsewhere.

 Something like the following logic occured when the system was started;
 	int CurrentMidnight = GetSecondsfromPABX();  # Set on program startup by asking the PABX

 The routine executed at midnight looked something like this;